 - a.
-Community liaison and complaints handling will be undertaken in accordance with the Construction Complaints Management System and will include: - i.
-Principal Contractors will deal with complaints in a responsive manner so that stakeholders' concerns are managed effectively and promptly; and - ii.
-A verbal response will be provided to the complainant as soon as possible and within a maximum of two hours from the time of the complaint (unless the complainant requests otherwise).
+Community liaison and complaints handling will be undertaken in accordance with the Construction Stakeholder and Community Involvement Plan and will include: - Principal Contractors will deal with complaints in a responsive manner so that stakeholders' concerns are managed effectively and promptly. - A verbal response will be provided to the complainant as soon as possible and within a maximum of two hours from the time of the complaint (unless the complainant requests otherwise).
 A detailed written response will then be provided, if required, to the complainant within one week.